CS-510-Fall-2020/MidtermProjectTristanTran/README.md

 The code takes in a CSV containing gutenberg ID's. feel free to add any books you would like.
 They don't have to be horror, but I just particularly like that genre.
 You can find more titles and ids here http://www.gutenberg.org/

+Code also takes in a CSV for words to ignore.
+The tidytext package filters conjugations and such, but ignores

 ---
 ## Code Out
 It will return jpeg word clouds and some plots showing the most commonly used words in each book and a sentiment analysis by chapter.